-Challenge: Healthcare providers are rapidly shifting from in-person services to virtual capabilities whenever possible to ensure that individuals’ health, behavioral and social needs are addressed while also working to reduce the spread of the COVID-19 virus.
+Challenge: Healthcare providers are rapidly shifting from in-person services to virtual telehealth capabilities whenever possible to ensure that individuals’ health, behavioral and social needs are addressed while also working to reduce the spread of the COVID-19 virus.
 Policymakers are quickly amending regulations to support the rapid deployment of virtual access to care.
 While providers have welcomed these changes, they must make unprecedented changes at swift speeds such as shifting the workforce and mobilizing technologies while also ensuring adequate documentation to ensure payment.

 Telehealth in the COVID-19 Environment

-- Rapidly accessing telehealth technologies including access to call management systems or even mobile telephones and telephone lines
+- Rapidly accessing technologies including access to call management systems or even mobile telephones and telephone lines

 - Preparing for the next wave of telehealth needs for additional expansion